The Farm at Butler

 Sales and Products

-The Farm grows and sells a variety of seasonal produce using organic practices direct to the community through a weekly on-site farm stand, Community-Supported Agriculture (CSA) program, and restaurant and grocer sales.
+The Farm currently grows and sells a variety of seasonal produce using organic practices direct to campus dining and the Kheprw Institute.
+The Farm also hosts an annual flower and vegetable plant start sale in April.

 The Farm is located across the canal on the west side of campus, next to the tennis courts and the Butler Prairie.